saumyasinghal747/imperichat-js/README.md

 ## Getting Started

-You're going to need Node.js to use this library.
-It also works in the browser using Webpack or Browserify, however.
+You're going to need Node.js running in a trusted environment to use this library.

 First, require the module like so: